DeboFafore/Module-1-Challenge/README.md

 Code Refactor
 # Website Code Refactor

-This project demonstrates the refactoring an existing website.
+This project demonstrates the refactoring of an existing website.
 The client, a marketing company, requested that their website should have several improvements made, in order to improve accessibility features, SEO performance, and code readability.

 # Objective